 She is the author of Gender, Politics, and Allegory in the Art of Rubens (Cambridge University Press, 2005) and is the co-editor of Early Modern Visual Allegory: Embodying Meaning (Ashgate, 2007).
-She is a past recipient of a J. Paul Getty Postdoctoral Fellowship in the History of Art and the Humanities, an Arnold O. Beckman Award from the University of Illinois at Urbana-Champaign and a UIUC Center for Advanced Study Fellowship.
+She is a past recipient of a J. Paul Getty Postdoctoral Fellowship in the History of Art and the Humanities and an Arnold O. Beckman Award and Center for Advanced Study Fellowship from the University of Illinois at Urbana-Champaign.

 Her current work addresses the shifting status, functions, and values ascribed to art when art collecting was a new and rapidly growing phenomenon in Europe’s early capitalist economies.